yasminnabila/Letterboxd-Web-App/README.md

 # Letterboxd Clone (Client and Customer Web App)

 This is a web application based on Letterboxd, uses primarly JavaScript both on the frontend and backend.
 Data about movies and casts are stored on local storage deployed on Heroku.
 The app is a personal project which also a part of my coding bootcamp assignment, where the aim was to explore and dive deeper into ReactJS.
-Therefore, it's not meant as any infringement on Letterboxd's copyright or original design.
+You can find more about the stack <a href="#stack">here</a>.

 ## Key Features